Sir Edward Lake, 1st Baronet: Adult life

 Edward Lake became a lawyer and was appointed Advocate general of Ireland.
 From 1639 he represented Cavan in the Irish Parliament, and helped to draft the clerical subsidies bill in the following year.
 But he was expelled from the Commons in Ireland on 9 November 1640.
 This was as a result of "misconduct" while on a grand committee that was set up to investigate certain privileges which had been claimed by Michael Stanhope, the register.

 Following the outbreak of the English Civil War he joined the Royalist forces and fought in the Battle of Edgehill, on Sunday 23 October 1642.
 In this battle he received sixteen wounds.
 His left arm was wounded by a shot.
 He bravely held the bridle of his horse with his teeth, while fighting with his sword in the right hand.
 He was captured and imprisoned at Great Crosby, Lancashire, but escaped after seven weeks.
 Edward was safe in Bangor, Caernarvonshire by Christmas of 1642.

 On 30 December 1643 King Charles I awarded him a warrant for a baronetcy in recognition of his services, but no patent was taken out at the time.
 Charles I also promised him some compensation for the loss of his estates.

 Following the Restoration, he petitioned for the restoration of lands, preferment, and the award of the baronetcy.
 He was made Chancellor of the diocese of Lincoln in 1660.
 In this position Edward was the Bishop's Chancellor.
 This was a separate role from the Chancellor of the cathedral.

 The copy of a Patent confirming the armorial augmentations to Sir Edward Lake were signed and sealed by Sir William Dugdale, Norroy King of Arms on 12 June 1661.
 He was not given back his lands but was given a baronetcy.
 He was given the baronetcy of Carnow, County Wicklow Ireland, by patent.
 This baronetcy was created on 10 July 1661.

+The Augmentation to his Coat of Arms included an addition of a second crest which was a picture of him, reins in teeth, sword in right hand, and in some, 16 drops of blood.
+Photo attached of coat of arms.

 Sir Edward became Vicar General of the diocese of Lincoln in 1661.
 In this role, Edward was the principal official of the Bishop of Lincoln.

 On 14 November 1666 Edward King (Parliamentarian) presented a petition of grievances against Sir Edward Lake at a parliamentary committee.
 These grievances included extortion and other illegal conduct.
 Edward King printed and published a petition against Sir Edward.
 The accusations published were judged to be false, and "stuffed with illegal assertions, ineptitudes, imperfections, clogged with gross ignorances, absurdities, and solecisms. " And so Edward satisfied this committee about his conduct, and the case was judged in his favour at the Guildhall in London, on 22 May 1667.